-The Eco-Bat Technologies Limited Group has adequate financial resources.
-The Company continually monitors the financial position of the Eco-Bat Group, their cash flows, liquidity position and borrowing facilities.
+The Eco-Bat Technologies Group has adequate financial resources The Company continually monitors the financial position of the Eco-Bat Technologies Group, their cash flows, liquidity position and borrowing facilities.
 As a consequence, the directors believe that the Company, and the Eco-Bat Technologies Group are well placed to manage business risks successfully despite the current uncertain economic outlook.

-After making enquiries, the directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts.
+After making enquiries, the directors have a reasonable expectation that the Company and the Eco-Bat Technologies Group have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts

-Directors' statement as to disclosure of information to auditors
+Disclosure of information to the auditors